ome/omero-documentation/omero/developers/Server/Clustering.rst

 Read-Only
 ---------

-A read-only server offers users the ability to do little more than log in and retrieve data.
+A read-only server disallows many operations while still permitting users to log in and retrieve data.
 Prohibitions for users of read-only servers include that they may not import data or run scripts.
 Two properties control read-only configuration: :property:`omero.cluster.read_only.db`